ahungry/i-made-this/README.md

 DISCLAIMER: This is intended as a joke, and not a serious effort to undermine anyone else's work.

-At this time, do *NOT* use anything but alphanumerics (and spaces) for any of the option parameters other than '-g'.
+At this time, do *NOT* use anything but alphanumerics (and dashes) for any of the option parameters other than '-g'.

   -g  The git remote/clone URL